-However, a few have a huge numbers of followers on Twitter, but a quick scan of their followers reveals that that they are mostly bots, and have probably been recently purchased to give the appearance of popularity.
+However, a few have huge numbers of followers on Twitter, but a quick scan of their followers reveals that they are mostly bots, and have probably been recently purchased to give the appearance of popularity.

 Secondly, these accounts are very often quite new, which is a telltale hint of inexperience.

 Very often, these small publishers also have a number of easily recognisable linked Twitter accounts that have been set up to earn Amazon Associates income.

 In addition, if they do have a website, which many don’t, there is rarely a mailing list to subscribe to.
 This is a big alarm bell!

 How can a publisher hope to sell books without a mailing list?

 If my assumptions are correct, in that some authors really want a publisher because they would prefer that someone else does all the grunt publishing work and book promotion for them is true, then perhaps signing away the rights to their books is what they will decide to do.